ITU-BDSA2024-GROUP19/Chirp/docs/report.md

 This includes:

-- Testing against XSS attacks
+- Testing against XSS attacks.
-- Testing that the authentication works as intended
+- Testing that the authentication works as intended.
-- Testing that the website displays cheeps as intended
+- Testing that the website displays cheeps as intended.

 Lastly, we have an integration test, making sure SQL injection attacks can not happen.
 Although not all aspects of the application are tested, we tested what we deemed most important, making sure to use and learn all the testing frameworks that were provided.